12 Reasons Why Red Log Plant is Dropping Leaves and their Solutions

 Remedies

 Regularly inspect your Red Log Plant under the leaves and between the branches for these pests and take timely control measures.
-Isolate the affected plant and treat it with neem oil or insecticidal soap as per the manufacturer's instructions.

-A root bound plant is one whose roots have filled the pot and there is very little soil to hold water when the plant is watered as most of the space is occupied by the roots.
+A pot-bound plant is one whose roots have filled the pot and there is very little soil to hold water when the plant is watered as most of the space is occupied by the roots.
 As such, there is little or no water for the plant to take up to the leaves.
 Therefore, the leaves lose their stiffness, they wilt and drop.

 Remedies